nickesparza/ga-project-3-client/README.md

 You need to install dependencies with `npm install`

 ## User Stories
-- As an unauthenticated user, I want to be able to sign up. ✓
+- As an unauthenticated user, I want to be able to sign up.
-- As an unauthenticated user, I want to be able to log in. ✓
+- As an unauthenticated user, I want to be able to log in.
-- As an authenticated user, I want to be able to change my password. ✓
+- As an authenticated user, I want to be able to change my password.
-- As an authenticated user, I want to be able to log out. ✓
+- As an authenticated user, I want to be able to log out.
 - As an authenticated user, I want to be able to see all patients.
 - As an authenticated user, I want to be able to see a single patient.
 - As an authenticated user, I want to be able to create/enter a patient into the system.
-- As an authenticated user, I want to be able to edit/update a patient's details.
+- As an authenticated user, I want to be able to edit/update a patient's details and treatment plan.
 - As an authenticated user, I want to be able to delete/discharge a patient.
 - As an authenticated user, I want to be able to see all medications associated with a patient.
 - As an authenticated user, I want to be able to add a medication to a patient.